Utkarsh1504/DSA-Java/lessons/num-three.md

 In this article we will cover number theory.

 The six topics covered in this article
--Mathmatical Expectation
+-Mathematical Expectation
--Fermat's theoram
+-Fermat's theorem
--Wilson's theoram
+-Wilson's theorem
--Lucas theoram
+-Lucas theorem
--Chinese Remainder theoram
+-Chinese Remainder theorem
 -NP-Completeness

 ## **Mathmatical Expectation**